In This Article:

 • Harvest information, such as your growth cycle lengths, total annual yield, or harvest frequency

-• Waste generation data, including your waste disposal methods for certain materials and supplies or the amount of plant waste disposed of within a specific period
+• Waste generation data, including your waste disposal methods for certain materials and supplies, or the amount of plant waste disposed of within a specific period

 The Application Process

-2. Go to the NYBE website: Visit the New York Business Express page and sign in or create an account to get started.
+2. Go to the NYBE Website: Visit the New York Business Express page and sign in or create an account to get started.

-3. Submit your application: Enter the required information and submit all necessary documents.
+3. Submit Your Application: Enter the required information and submit all necessary documents.

-5. Wait for review: Be patient while the OCM reviews your application and prepare to respond promptly to any requests for additional information.
+5. Wait for Review: Be patient while the OCM reviews your application, and prepare to respond promptly to any requests for additional information.

-6. Receive the decision: If approved, receive your license and start setting up your cultivation facility.
+6. Receive the Decision: If approved, receive your license and start setting up your cultivation facility.

 Setting Up Your Cannabis Cultivation Facility